-- Trichloroacetic acid (chemical applied by a health care provider).
+- Trichloroacetic acid (chemical applied by a doctor)

-In certain situations, surgical interventions may be necessary and include:2,3
+In certain situations, surgical interventions may be necessary and include:

-- Laser therapy: method using a light beam to remove abnormal areas
+- Laser therapy: a method that uses a light beam to remove abnormal areas.

-- Interferon injection: rarely used due to a high side effect profile and cost
+- Interferon injection: rarely used due to the high risk of side effects and cost.

 - Surgical removal.

-It is important to speak with your health care provider about which treatment is best for you depending on the type and location of the wart being treated.
-It is also important to note that although warts and cellular changes may be removed or resolve, the virus can remain in the body and can be passed to others, as there is no treatment to remove the virus from the body.2,3
+It is important to speak with a doctor about which treatment is best, depending on the type and location of the wart being treated.
+It is also important to note that, although warts and cellular changes may be removed or resolve, the virus can remain in the body and can be passed to others, and there is no treatment to remove the virus from the body.

 Prevention of HPV

-Although HPV is a very commonly contracted virus, there are certain things that can be done to try to prevent contracting the virus and include abstinence, monogamous sexual relationships, not having sex with visible genital warts and the use of HPV vaccines.2,3
+Although HPV is a very commonly contracted virus, there are certain things that can be done to prevent contracting the virus.

-Currently, there are three HPV vaccines on the market and include Gardasil, Cervarix and Gardasil 9.2 Speak with your health care provider to see if vaccination is appropriate for you.
+Currently, there are three HPV vaccines on the market: Gardasil, Cervarix, and Gardasil 9.
+Speak with a doctor to see if vaccination is appropriate.

 Prevention of common warts is difficult.
-However, not picking a wart or biting the nails when a wart is present is recommended.
-For plantar warts, it is recommended that shoes/sandals be worn in public areas such as pools and locker rooms.3
+However, not picking a wart or biting finger nails when a wart is present is recommended.
+For plantar warts, it is recommended that shoes or sandals be worn in public areas such as pools and locker rooms.

 Latest research into HPV